 12.5 If we or you decide that we will no longer act for you, you will have to pay for any unbilled work and any other expenses as set out earlier.

-13.1 We are confident of providing a high quality service in all respects.
-If, however, you have any complaints, queries or concerns about our work, our charges or your bill, please raise them initially with the person carrying out your work or the person with overall responsibility for it who will respond within seven working days.
+13.1 We are committed to providing a high quality legal service to all our clients.
+If, however, you have any complaints, queries or concerns about our work or our charges, please raise them initially with the person carrying out your work or the person with overall responsibility for it who will respond within five working days.
 If that does not resolve the problem to your satisfaction, or you would prefer not to speak to the person or persons concerned, then please contact the Senior Partner, Nigel Godsiffe or in his absence, the Managing Partner, Nick Guinness.
 A copy of the complaints procedure is available should you request this.

 13.2 All firms of solicitors are obliged to attempt to resolve problems that clients may have with the service provided.
 It is therefore important that you raise any concerns at the first opportunity.

 13.3 If you cannot resolve a complaint with us you should contact the Legal Ombudsman.
-You can do so by writing to PO Box 6806, Wolverhampton, WV1 9WJ, email website www.legalombudsman.org.uk Tel: 0300 555 0333.
+You can do so by writing to PO Box 6806, Wolverhampton, WV1 9WJ, by visiting their website www.legalombudsman.org.uk or by telephone on 0300 555 0333.
 Should you not be satisfied with our final response and wish to make a complaint to them, you must make your referral within 6 months of our final response or no later than 6 years from when the problem occurred or 3 years from when you should reasonably have become aware of the problem.